~ My Gear ~

 telephoto work.
 With the 1.6 crop factor, a 500mm f/4 with a 1.4 teleconverter,

-(normally 700mm) effectivly becomes an 1120mm f/5.6 and maintains auto focus.
-To
+(normally 700mm) effectively becomes an 1120mm f/5.6 and maintains auto focus.
+For five years this

 video capability @ 24p.
 Did I mention the eight frames per second, and the nineteen auto focus points,